 On the plus side I noticed a foot rest.
 Nothing annoys me more than being able to recline but having no way to put my feet up, so this was much appreciated.

 View of the cabin

 I’m not going to go into too much detail about this flight, since Northwest strikes me as being consistent.
 The flight attendants were friendly and the service was done with a cart.
 Since this was a late departure, there was no meal service, but instead they had selections from the snack basket.
 The options included some sort of pretzels (the one in the blue packaging below), nuts, Twix bars, apples, etc; overall a pretty decent snack basket.

-My major comlaint for this flight was the seatbelt sign, which was on for nearly the whole flight, despite mostly smooth air.
+My major complaint about this flight was the seatbelt sign, which was on for nearly the whole flight, despite mostly smooth air.
 About an hour in we had a slight amount of chop, but nothing else.
-This has to be the most annoying thing about US airlines in general, and was especially bad on this flight.
+This has to be the most annoying thing about US airlines in general and was especially bad on this flight.

 Overall this was a pleasant experience with Northwest, and I can see why they have their loyal following.